 Managed IT Services in Waterloo for University Research Spin-Outs, SaaS Scale-Ups, and Insurance Tech

 Managed IT services in Waterloo serves Waterloo Region’s university research sector, neighbouring Kitchener and Cambridge and anchored by the University of Waterloo and the R&T Park corporate research cluster.
-Fusion Computing provides fixed-fee managed IT with CISSP oversight, with pricing from $130/user/month co-managed or $180 fully managed.
+Fusion Computing provides fixed-fee managed IT with CISSP oversight, with pricing at $180/user/month fully managed; co-managed priced separately based on scope.

 According to CBRE’s 2023 Scoring Canadian Tech Talent report, Waterloo Region jumped six positions to rank 18th in North America and held the #1 small-market position for the third consecutive year, with tech workers making up 10.1% of total regional employment and 52% tech-job growth between 2017 and 2022.
 Fusion Computing builds its Waterloo managed IT delivery around that talent density: buyers here already speak SOC 2, OSFI, and CIS Controls fluently and expect a partner who arrives at the same level.